marcwitasee/mpcs-53014-final-project/README.md

 options for the user.
 Each menu option corresponds to a batch view that I created in HBase.
 Each batch view is also incremented with data streamed from my speed layer.
 I used mustache to dynamically render some of the batch views.
 My app is connected to the speed layer through the batch views stored in Hbase, which are incremented by the speed layer.
+For the map visualization, I used Leaflet.

 ## Section V: Application Deployment

 To deploy my application to the cloud, I used CodeDeploy on AWS.
 I deployed my application to both the QuickDeploy single server (for debugging) and then again to the Load Balanced servers on the cluster.
 On my github repo in the directory `311_crime_app`, you can find the zipfile that I uploaded to S3 and used to deploy to the cloud.
-You can visit the deployed application at
+You can visit the deployed application at:

 `mpcs53014-loadbalancer-217964685.us-east-2.elb.amazonaws.com:3303/`